La Palma, El Salvador

-La Palma is a municipality in the Chalatenango department of El Salvador.
+La Palma is a district in the Chalatenango Department of El Salvador.
 The municipality, located in a mountainous area of the country, covers an area of 135.60 km^{2} and as of 2006 had an approximate population of 24,000.

 It has historical importance since it played a fundamental role as a site for negotiations and battles between guerrillas and the government during Civil War of El Salvador.

 Much of the municipality is mountainous and has a thriving artisan community.
 It is one of the most notable centres of craft in the country and the revenue generated from crafts through tourism and exports are crucial to the economy.

 History

 Arising from the colonial period, the name derives from a place formerly called the Palmita, a small village in the area located near Nonuapa River.
 After a flood of that river in 1882, their settlers moved to the present place and founded La Palma.
 In 1959 by Legislative Decree, it became a town and municipality, consisting of the cantons of Los Horcones, Los Planes, Las Granadillas, El Gramal, San José Sacaré, El Túnel, El Aguacatal and San Josecalera.

 The area has great relevance in the History of El Salvador since it played a prominent role in the solution of civil war.
 From 1980, the municipality was a platform of the ideological work of the guerrillas and later, it served as a battleground for combat between the insurgents and the army.
 On October 15, 1984, the president Jose Napoleón Duarte and the leaders of the Frente Farabundo Martí para la Liberación Nacional (FMLN) had their first encounter, initiating the treaty that would culminate with Peace Accords of Chapultepec.